 Composite op-amp brings the best of both worlds with excellent DC and AC characteristics.
 These amplifiers offer several advantages over other types of amplifiers.
 We analyzed the DC performance of composite amplifiers and came to several conclusions.
 A combination of op-amps gives us the best qualities by embarking superior DC performance levels.
 For instance, two op-amps used in tandem, where one op-amp is in the feedback loop, the composite is capable of retaining the DC characteristics of the first input amplifier.
 Additionally, the composite structure enhances the load driving capability of the electronic circuitry.
 While, the feedback loop improves DC accuracy as well, thus removing noise within the circuit.
 Power amplifiers require such high-end features.
 Increasing the adoption of the composite op-amp in power amplifiers is expected to drive product demand over the coming years.

-DC and AC Analysis of Composite Amplifier
+DC and AC Analysis

 Power amplifiers typically use thermal feedback loops, thus causing serious errors while driving heavy loads.
 These errors occur due to self-heating.
 The use of the composite can remove such errors and improves the performance of the circuitry.
 The composite amplifiers also offer better DC output-offset.
 The excess of the load placed on the output transistors does not affect offset voltage.
 Furthermore, the composite limits the use of zero adjustment pot, thereby liming excess of component cost.
 These components provide an efficient slew-rate boost.
 The gain of the feedback amplifier is multiplied by the slew-rate to achieve an efficient lew-rate boost.

-The Bad – Disadvantages of Composite Amplifiers
+The Cons of Composite Amplifiers

 A negative feedback loop severally reduces the overall gain of the circuit.
 This further causes the weakening of the signal at the output.
 Additionally, the negative feedback loop in the electronic circuits can increase output resistance, particularly in cases related to current shunt and current series feedback amplifiers.